 Tips for making the best shrimp ramen noodles

 - Shrimp: You can use any size shrimp you would like; however, I recommend large or jumbo (16/20 count) shrimp in this ramen salad recipe.
 If using smaller shrimp, make sure you reduce the cooking time in the recipe or you will overcook your shrimp.
+Also, you’ll need to thaw shrimp if frozen and shell the shrimp before proceeding.

 - How to tell when shrimp are done?
 Do not overcook the shrimp or they will become rubbery.
 Shrimp are perfectly cooked when they have a curled “C” or loose “U” shape.